Society of Friends -- Doctrines

 Abstract This collection includes photocopies and typed transcripts of letters from William Poole to his relation, Benjamin Ferris.
 The letters primarily concern the Letters of Paul and Amicus, by Primitive Friend, Elizabeth Gilbert, and Poole's views on the issues of Quaker doctrine, including the divinity of Christ and baptism.
 Poole also relates his opinions on Elias Hicks and the developing controversy in New York.

-Scope and Content note This collection is comprised of the single volume commonplace book of Caleb Raper, and a single photocopy.
-It is religious in nature, and contains copied bible verses, religious poetry, prayers, and letters.
+Overview The commonplace book of Caleb Raper is religious in nature, and contains copied bible verses, religious poetry, prayers, and letters.
 According to the notes on the first and last pages of the volume, the original commonplace book, written in Caleb Rapper's hand, was written in 1711.
 This volume was copied in 1747 by Raper's nephew, Richard Smith.
+There is also a single photocopy.

 Overview Robert Barclay (1648-1690) was a Scottish Quaker and arguably the most influential theologian in the history of the Religious Society of Friends.
 This small collection consists of manuscript documents by or about Robert Barclay and his works, written during his lifetime.